 The tax return that dual status individuals must file is dependent upon their status on December 31 of that tax year.
 The tax return Form(s) 1040 or 1040NR must be clearly indicated at the top of the form as “Dual-Status Return”.
 The return covers the entire calendar year and calculates all income tax.
 However dual-status filers must also file a separate purely presentational statement with their tax return covering the other portion of the tax year for which they have the other status.

 Form(s) 1040 or 1040NR may be used for the statement reporting period purposes indicating at the top of the form “Dual-Status Statement”.
 A white paper statement will also suffice for these purposes.
 The statement is purely presentational with the amounts covering only the statement period.

 To add to the confusion there remains another IRS acceptable way to present dual-status filers, that is to have all information for the resident period on Form 1040 and all information for the nonresident period on Form 1040NR, where the income tax is calculated on each of the Form(s) 1040 and 1040NR respectively separately and added together on the return, however this approach is rarely used.

-To prevent any errors, it is imperative that page 2 of the statement Form (s) 1040 or 1040NR always be overridden to NIL if the first method is to be employed to prevent the IRS from assessing both taxes in error.
+If the first method explained above is employed, to prevent any errors it is imperative that page 2 of the statement Form (s) 1040 or 1040NR always be overridden to NIL to prevent the IRS from assessing both taxes in error.

 If Dual Status filers are married, they must file separately.
 They cannot use the Head of Household filing status or the Standard deduction.
 Certain itemized deductions during the nonresident period only are also not allowed-they are medical and dental, mortgage interest and real estate tax deductions.